This WHATIF postulates how better communication could have truly crushed Lee’s Day 2 plan.

 In the actual battle, Sykes’ Fifth Union Corps arrived at Gettysburg about 4PM, just as Longstreet’s two division were beginning their attack.
 It fell to COL Strong Vincent to accept responsibility and deploy his regiments to Little Round Top to save the Union left flank.

 Sandwiched between two Union forces, Hood could have been annihilated.
-The biggest problem would have been avoiding friendly fire cross-fire casualties as Slocum closed in from the south.
+The biggest problem would have been avoiding friendly fire cross-fire casualties as Sedgewick closed in from the south.

 At the end of the day, Sixth Corps would occupy the south-facing arm of the Lazy-Z defensive formation, with Fifth Corps aligned on LRT and assuming the role of reserve corps.